|In this EBook we discuss the heliacal rising of the open star cluster Pleiades |

 Heliacal rising of Matariki

-In New Zealand, Matariki has its heliacal rising in late June, which in the southern hemisphere means close to the winter solstice on the 22nd June.
+In New Zealand, Matariki has its heliacal rising in late June, which in the southern hemisphere means close to the winter solstice on about the 22nd June.
 This solstice is generally called the summer solstice, but that is only valid on the northern hemisphere.
 The seasons are opposite north and south of the equator.
-(See our module “The Rhythmic Sky”).
+(See our EBook or Course “The Rhythmic Sky”).

 Matariki in 2009